 An EIA must show the authorities and the proponent what the consequences of their decisions will be in environmental, economic and social terms.
-An EIA is comprised of various pahses, with the Scoping Phase as the first and key phase.
+An EIA is comprised of various phases, with the Scoping Phase as the key first phase.
 This is the phase during which potential issues associated with the project are scoped and identified in order that technical specialists can evaluate them during the next phase of the EIA, viz. the Impact Assessment Phase.